PacktPublishing/Industrial-Internet-Application-Development/README.md

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.
 The code files for chapters are placed in their respective folders.
 Chapters 1, 5, 7, and 11 do not have code files.
+Codes of chapters 4 and 10 are present in the book itself.

 The code will look like the following:
 ```